FAQS ABOUT COSMETIC DENTISTRY

 Common cosmetic treatments include:

 - Tooth-colored fillings

 A cosmetic dentist is trained to safely and effectively provide a variety of treatments that are designed to enhance your smile.
 If you have missing teeth, you feel that your teeth are crooked, or you’re an adult looking for an alternative to braces, a cosmetic dentist can help you achieve the beautiful smile you’ve always wanted.

 Insurance coverage and out-of-pocket expenses for cosmetic treatment vary.
 Our practice will work with you to provide several different treatment options, and we will coordinate with your insurance provider when coverage is available.
-We will prepare a treatment plan designed specifically for you so that you can choose the best treatment course and payment option for your needs and budget.
+We will prepare a treatment plan specifically designed for you so that you can choose the best treatment course and payment option for your needs and your budget.